 NDR for a New Threat Landscape

-The new reality is that determined attackers are increasingly capable of breaching your perimeter—whether they have zero-day vulnerabilities to exploit or use one of any number of techniques.
+The new reality is that determined attackers are increasingly capable of breaching your perimeter—whether they have zero-day vulnerabilities to exploit, leverage a supply chain attack, or use one of any number of techniques.
 That's why effective NDR featuring machine learning-powered behavioral analysis should be table stakes for today's CISOs.
 The strategic challenge going forward is finding a provider that doesn't merely tick the boxes on machine learning, but has a deep set of powerful capabilities to support enhanced detection and response.

 These exploits are another in a string of high profile attacks which bring home the importance of monitoring attack behaviors that can be detected regardless of whether someone got in using a known vulnerability or a zero-day exploit.
 Learn how those behaviors were detected on the network before the SUNBURST attack was discovered.